Pirates vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have won 69.2% of the games this season when they were the moneyline favorite (9-4).
+- The Pirates have won nine of the 14 games they were favored on the moneyline this season (64.3%).

-- Pittsburgh has not played a game this season with moneyline odds of -250 or shorter.
+- When playing as moneyline favorites with odds of -175 or shorter, Pittsburgh has a 2-2 record (winning 50% of its games).

-- Based on this contest's moneyline, the Pirates' implied win probability is 71.4%.
+- Based on this game's moneyline, the Pirates' implied win probability is 63.6%.

-- Pittsburgh has had an over/under set by oddsmakers 59 times, and have combined with opponents to go over the total in 28 of those games (28-29-2).
+- Pittsburgh has played in 60 games with a set over/under, and have combined with its opponents to go over the total 29 times (29-29-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!